T: 07762 55 25 64

 Do you work with Children or Couples?

-No, I am not currently trained to work with under 16's (although I have plenty of knowledge of child development, the UKCP stipulates that treating children requires specific training).
+No, I am not currently trained to work with under 16's (although I have knowledge of child development, the UKCP stipulates that treating children requires specific training).
 I'd recommend seeking a specialist child psychologist or counsellor.

 I do not work with couples (although, with your full consent, it might be appropriate to invite partners and family members to sessions intermittently if this will aid your therapy).